Fusion-Poly: A Polyhedral Framework Based on Spatial-Temporal Fusion for 3D Multi-Object Tracking: VISUALIZATION

 \section{VISUALIZATION}

-To qualitatively analyze Fusion-Poly, we visualize comparative tracking results under different input frequencies in \cref{fig:viz}.
-The top two rows highlight the capability of our method to mitigate IDS in a cluster scenario.
-In challenging parking scenarios with significant jitter, the standard 2 Hz sync. input often fails to bridge large displacement gaps, leading to tracking discontinuity.
-By integrating 4 Hz async. camera data, Fusion-Poly leverages high-frequency updates to reduce prediction uncertainty, enabling robust association and eliminating IDS.
-The bottom two rows demonstrate the enhanced continuity for long-range objects.
-While sparse 2 Hz observations often result in premature trajectory termination (False Negative) for weak pedestrian signals, the increased temporal density of 4 Hz async. inputs provides continuous confirmation of existence.
-This allows lifecycle management to sustain trajectories through low-confidence periods, effectively extending the tracking duration.
-These results validate that async. high-frequency data is a critical enabler for robust tracking stability.
+We visualize comparative tracking results under different input frequencies in \cref{fig:viz}.
+The top two rows show that in challenging parking scenarios with significant jitter, 2 Hz sync. input fails to bridge large displacement gaps, whereas 4 Hz async. data reduces prediction uncertainty and eliminates IDS.
+The bottom two rows demonstrate that the increased temporal density of async. inputs provides continuous existence confirmation for long-range objects, sustaining trajectories through low-confidence periods and extending tracking duration.